MRCIEU/PhenoSpD/README.md

 browseVignettes("metaCCA")
 ```

-We provided an example of the metaCCA input file, **PhenoSpD_input_example.txt**, in the PhenoSpD package.
+We provided an example of the metaCCA input file, `data/PhenoSpD_input_example.txt`, in the PhenoSpD package.

 To check the input format, please run:
 ```